The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster

 \subtitle{A comprehensive X-ray analysis of the Hydra I galaxy cluster}

 \authorrunning{A. Srivastava et al.} \titlerunning{A comprehensive X-ray analysis of the Hydra I galaxy cluster}

 \abstract {The Hydra I galaxy cluster (Abell 1060) is a nearby example of a low-temperature cluster that exhibits intermediate cool core (CC) and non-cool core (NCC) properties.
-Also, little is known about the gas properties and large-scale structure beyond its \rfive.} {We aim to extend the characterization of the intracluster medium (ICM) properties at least until \rtwo\;and study the correlation between the X-ray emission and non-thermal emission within $R=0.15$\rfive, and optical/IR galaxy distribution beyond \rtwo. } {We used data from the first four SRG/eROSITA All-Sky Surveys (eRASS:4) and an archival Chandra observation to image the X-ray emission from Abell 1060.
-We also used multiwavelength data from TGSS (radio), 2MASS (IR), and NED (optical) to investigate the non-thermal emission, 2D galaxy distribution, and its redshift evolution, respectively.
-The surface brightness and spectral analyses are also extended until 3\rtwo\;and \rtwo, respectively, following a detailed cosmic X-ray background (CXB) analysis.} {Our fully corrected eROSITA image showcases a relaxed ICM morphology within \rfive.
-We detect two weak ICM shocks with Mach number $M\approx 1.5$ near the central galaxy NGC~3311 that coincide with diffuse radio emission along the line of sight.
-We also model the central surface brightness cusp and the full profile until 3\rtwo\;using a modified $\beta$-model.
-Furthermore, we detect multiple soft X-ray excesses with high spatial correlation with the 2D optical galaxy distribution beyond \rtwo.
-In particular, the excess in the north has a significance of $5.8\sigma$ above the local CXB level.
-This suggests that Abell 1060's outskirts are actively accreting baryons.
+In addition, little is known about the gas properties and large-scale structure beyond its \rfive.} {Our aims are to extend the characterization of the intracluster medium (ICM) properties at least until \rtwo, and to study the correlation between the X-ray emission and nonthermal emission within $R=0.15$\rfive, and the optical/IR galaxy distribution beyond \rtwo.} {We used data from the first four SRG/eROSITA All-Sky Surveys (eRASS:4) and an archival \textit{Chandra} observation to image the X-ray emission from Abell 1060.
+We also used multiwavelength data from TGSS (radio), 2MASS (IR), and NED (optical) to investigate the nonthermal emission, 2D galaxy distribution, and its redshift evolution, respectively.
+The surface brightness and spectral analyses are also extended until 3\rtwo\;and \rtwo, respectively, following a detailed cosmic X-ray background (CXB) analysis.} {Our fully corrected eROSITA image reveals a relaxed ICM morphology within \rfive.
+We detected two surface brightness discontinuities near the central galaxy NGC~3311 that spatially coincide with diffuse radio emission along the line of sight.
+We also modeled the central surface brightness cusp and the full profile until 3\rtwo\;using a modified $\beta$-model.
+Furthermore, we detected two soft X-ray excesses with high spatial correlation with the 2D optical galaxy distribution beyond \rtwo.
+In particular, the excess in the north has a significance of 3.9$\sigma$ above the local CXB level.
+This suggests that the outskirts of Abell 1060 are actively accreting baryons.
 The NED spectroscopic redshift distribution of member galaxies is unimodal with a best-fit mean and standard deviation of $0.0121\pm0.0027$ from a Gaussian fit.
-We also estimate the average ICM temperature and metallicity of $\langle k_\mathrm{B}T \rangle=2.27\substack{+0.15\\-0.11}\thinspace\unit{keV}$ and $\langle Z\rangle=0.19\substack{+0.05\\-0.03}\thinspace Z_\odot$, respectively, from the 0.2-0.5\rfive\;annulus.
-Overall, the temperature profile is broadly consistent with the average temperature profiles from hydrodynamical simulation and Suzaku between 0.28\rtwo\;and \rtwo. \\ } {}
+We also estimate the average ICM temperature and metallicity of $\langle k_\mathrm{B}T \rangle=2.51\substack{+0.21\\-0.21}\thinspace\unit{keV}$ and $\langle Z\rangle=0.19\substack{+0.10\\-0.10}\thinspace Z_\odot$, respectively, from the 0.2--0.5\rfive\;annulus.
+Overall, the temperature profile is broadly consistent with the average temperature profiles from hydrodynamical simulation and \textit{Suzaku} between 0.43\rfive\;and \rfive. \\ } {}

 \keywords{galaxies: clusters: individual: Hydra I -- galaxies: clusters: intracluster medium -- Cosmology: large-scale structure of Universe -- X-rays: galaxies: clusters}